RaisinBread42/Computer-Graphics/README.md

-# Computer Graphics Undergraduate Course
+# Computer Graphics Undergraduate Course (Final Project)

 My final project submitted for this course.
 In short, I used Perlin noise to generate 2D images, then applied the same concept to generating Terrains along with color coding a texture map, using Three.js.